gOps132/Zyklon/README.md

 ### NOTE:

+CMake Version <= 3.14

-This project is made with teh visual studio code IDE.
+This project is made with the visual studio code IDE.

-It's hard to find a way for vscode extension: cmake-tools to run the output executable in the workspace directory where the about to be parsed files are needed, so I made a specific task to run the selected executable at the workspace directory.
-You need to have the extension cmake-tools installed in vscode tho.
+I made a specific task to run the currently selected executable at the workspace directory using vscode cmake-tools.

-In CLion, you simply have to change the working-directory to the current workspace.

-I believe most of the IDE implementations I made is portable, not sure about windows tho :|
+As long as you run the executable in the workspace directory, your fine.

+I have not used windows in a long time.

 Many thanks to Master Cherno, Jason Turner, Craig Scott and etc. for the amazingly useful content.